 Agile advantages are based on the interaction with customers and the ability to change the course based on their feedback.
-This allows teams to quickly adapt as it studies and observes, rather than basing a project on assumptions.
+This allows teams to quickly adapt based on studies and observation, rather than assumptions.

 As you remember, Agile exploded onto the scene in the early 2000s.
 Software development teams started to adopt the methodology for any kind of technology project.

 However, instead of focusing on innovations, many businesses found that they spent time and effort to change their way of delivering products to market, only to understand that investments never ended and the gains were never achieved.

 Today more and more companies realize that everything depends on circumstances.
 Agile can be your powerful assistant in enabling you to quickly respond to market changes and deliver a higher value in a short time.
 However, remember that going Agile doesn’t mean getting a golden ticket to guaranteed rapid innovation.

 Agile Requires Commitment from the Entire Company